 What is coccidiosis?

 Coccidiosis is one of the most common livestock diseases.
 It can cause gut damage, stunted growth and can damage production profits in lambs and calves.
-Although it is extremely rare that coccidiosis results in death, it does reduce growth and weight gain in animals.
+Although it is extremely rare that coccidiosis results in death, it does reduce growth and weight gain in the animals.

 There are over twenty species of coccidia that can affect livestock, only three of which are pathogenic (will cause disease).
 We primarily see coccidiosis in young animals who have little to no immunity.
 Animals develop immunity to coccidiosis over time.
 Many adult animals would have some coccidia in their system and they will not have any damaging effects. done.